 According to the BLS, after becoming licensed by the board, all nursing home administrators must complete continuing education courses.
 Continuing education credits may be acquired by:

 - Attending state board approved continuing education programs

 - Attending internal continuing education programs from an employer

 - Undergraduate and graduate coursework

 - Publishing text or teaching in the field of nursing home administration

 - Home-study courses approved by the state board

 Salary and Career Outlook

-The BLS reported in 2013 that medical and health services managers working in nursing care facilities made a mean salary of $83,340 per year.
-The BLS predicts faster-than-average 23% job growth for medical and health services managers in general from 2012-2022; within the field, demand for nursing home administrators is expected to be high as the baby-boomer population ages.
+The BLS reported in 2018 that medical and health services managers made a mean salary of $113,730 per year.
+The BLS predicts much faster than the average growth for medical and health services managers in general through 2028; within the field, demand for nursing home administrators is expected to be high as the baby-boomer population ages.

 Certification for nursing home administrators is optional, but may increase job prospects.
 Nursing home administrators look after the finances of the nursing home, oversee staff, and are ultimately responsible for the daily operations of the facility.
 Most nursing home administrators have a master's degree in their field, and they are required to take continuing education courses.